m-99/lec02/README.md

 Unlike primitives, which are represented as literal values in memory, variables of object types are represented as __references__ to the location of their actual data.
 This data has a potentially complex structure and usually takes up more space.

 #### Operations on Objects
 A major, practical difference between primitives and objects is that objects (defined as classes - more in future lectures) can define their own operations, accessed via `theObject.theOperation(parameters)`.
-For example, String defines a `.length()` operation which allows you to count its number of characters.
-Arrays have a similar `.length` property.
+For example, String has a `.length()` operation which allows you to count its number of characters.
 Primitives have no operations of their own - they are all pre-defined by the Java language itself (`+`, `%%`).
 ```java
 String myName = "Richard";
 int charactersInName = myName.length(); // 7